HaloBoss777/CMPG_323_Project_4_-_38336529/README.md

 <h2>Project Manual</h2>
 <p3>This test project is only made to be used on the website <a href="https://cmpg323-ecopowerlogistics.azurewebsites.net/">https://cmpg323-ecopowerlogistics.azurewebsites.net/</a> any other use of the project will result in unintended behavior</p3>
 <p>The test can be run as a attended and unattended machine but there will be input required for the test to start</p>
-<p>When the test is run through UIpath or UIpath assistant it will open new browser of chrome type and the user will need to input a email and a password to login or register on the site</p>
+<p>When the test is run through UIpath and UIpath assistant it will open new browser of chrome type and the user will need to input a email and a password to login or register on the site if you are logged in the process will just start the test</p>
 <p>Login:</p>
 <img src="/Images/Login.png" alt="Login"></img>
 <p>Register</p>